vacanza/holidays/docs/examples.md

 ## Getting the closest (next or previous) holiday

 You can fetch next or previous holiday for a target date of your selected calendar.
-The function returns found holiday\'s date and name excluding the target date.
+The function returns found holiday's date and name excluding the target date.

 Get the next holiday for the current date: